Louise3Fraser/Louise3Fraser/README.md

 I'm Louise, and I enjoy building at the intersection of **engineering** and **design**.
-I recently graduated from Vanderbilt University where I studied computer science and psychology.
 Outside of work, I’m usually cooking, hiking, playing videogames, or watching movies.

-Quick links + peek at selected works:

 <p align="start">
    <a href="https://louisebfraser.com"><img width="50" height="50" src="https://github.com/user-attachments/assets/9b2065a6-a587-4232-a4bb-598943025c69" /></a>